By choosing “preferences” or by running stream2ip with the option -s from a terminal the setup program will be called to make various settings.

 - UPnP/DLNA: UShare needs path(s) to media library (e.g. /home/user/music) or MiniDLNA is minidlna.

 - DLNA live: If left empty the next possible renderer will be chosen.
 To connect to a given renderer enter renderer URL or name:IP of the renderer (e.g. living email@example.com)

 - Internet Radio: live or local for live audio streams.
 Sending a playlist needs a path/to/playlist.m3u.

-Ticked packages will have to be installed, those marked with an asterisk are optional but at least one is still needed.
+Those ticked packages will have to be installed manually with your package manager.
+Packages marked with an asterisk are optional but at least one would still be needed.

 Some packages may need to have an appropriate repository or a PPA in our sources.
 Pulseaudio-DLNA can be obtained from GIT or through adding the project’s PPA (on Launchpad):

 Some packages need additional configurations to be made before we can use them with stream2ip.

 We can choose from a drop-down list of supported media players to enable sending meta-tag information to an Icecast server or for display on the stream2ip window.
 Presently supported are the following players: Amarok, Audacious, Banshee, Clementine, Guayadeque, and Rhythmbox.
 If your favorite player is missing, let us know.
 Some players may need an additional MPRIS2 plugin to load.